viveksoorya/2k39-bioemu-200-samples/README.md

 # 2K39 BioEmu 200 Samples

 This repository contains 200 protein structure samples generated using BioEmu's diffusion-based protein structure emulator, along with analysis and molecular dynamics workflows.
-The work was completed during an internship at BioEmu under the supervision of Dr. Alex X. Lu.
+The work was completed during an internship at BioEmu under the supervision of Dr. Kalyan Chakrabarti (Krea University) and Dr. Sudip Roy (Krea University).

 ## Overview